wietsedv/bertje/README.md

 <img src="/bertje.png" height="250">

-For details, check out our paper on arxiv: https://arxiv.org/abs/1912.09582
+For details, check out our paper on arXiv: https://arxiv.org/abs/1912.09582

 ## Publications with BERTje